TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.extensions/compute-extensions-bootdiag-linux.md

 # VM Diagnostic (boot diagnostics) extension issue

-4 out of 5 customers resolved their extension issue using below steps:<br>
+4 out of 5 customers resolved their extension issue using the below steps.<br>

 ## **Recommended documents:**